- Introduction to the CPA Ethics Exam

 - Securities Exchange Commission and Government Accounting Office independence rules

-- Definitions including client, objectivity and covered member
+- Definitions include client, objectivity, and covered member

 The exam itself is a take-home, open-book test of 40 multiple choice questions.
 You are required to make a score of 90 or above to pass.
 The exam allows only four question errors, so you must read the questions carefully.
 Also, be careful in choosing your answer.